-The first time I found a recipe that included beets as an ingredient, I realized I had no idea how to prepare them.
-So I turned to the all mighty Google and figured out how to take care of business.
+The first time I found a recipe that included beets as an ingredient, I realized that I had no idea how to prepare them.
+Thankfully Google provides the answer to virtually every question I have so eventually I was able to figure things out. ;)

 First, I preheat the oven to 400 degrees and remove the stems and greens from the beets.
 Then I grab my handy, dandy dish gloves and scrub the beets thoroughly under warm water.

 Next, I dry them with a paper towel and place them on a cookie sheet lined with tin foil.
 Then I drizzle (fo’ shizzle) olive oil on to them and rub them in the oil to make sure they are completely coated.